chromestone/AES-Encryption/README.md

 This program encrypts using AES (and it has GUI :).
-I beleive that the way I wrote this is an incorrect use of cyphering.
+I believe that the way I wrote this is an incorrect use of encryption.
 But it's the effort that counts right?

 Note that the option "settings" also exits the program.